The Museums

 Museum History

 The history of the museum begins with the Maple Ridge Historical Society.
 In the 1950’s, charter members of the society began a collection of objects, pictures, and documents important to community history.
-This collection lived in a variety of basements and sheds around town until 1967, when a display area was made available in the public library.
+This collection lived in a variety of basements and sheds around town until 1967, when a display room was made available in the public library.

-Various venues were examined including the Old Post Office building and St. Andrew’s Heritage Church.
+This museum however was quickly outgrown and various venues were examined including the Old Post Office building and St. Andrew’s Heritage Church.
 Both were finally determined to be unsuited to the task due to small size and lack of storage and office space.
 When the Haney Brick and Tile buildings first came up for discussion in 1977, they were not immediately considered for a museum but for some re-use by the Parks Department.

 What followed was the Battle of the Bypass, when the energies of the Historical Society were directed to stopping the plan for a southern bypass which would cut historic Port Haney in half diagonally.
 They lost that battle, but in the course of planning the bypass, it was determined that the Brickyard buildings would make an ideal site for a museum.
 The two buildings had been moved during construction of the bypass and had been re-founded on full-height basements, giving two useful floors for the office building and three for the house.
 A dedicated letter-writing campaign by the Society and members of the public resulted in an agreement in 1983 that the Municipality would lease the buildings to the Historical Society for $1 per year and that the Society would provide a Museum for the community on a fee for service basis.